gareththegeek/GBoxController/README.md

 <a href="https://code.google.com/p/diy-layout-creator/">DIY Layout Creator</a><br/>
 <a href="http://fritzing.org/home/">Fritzing</a><br/>

-The device utilises the built in Windows human interface device (HID) driver and should appear in the Control Panel under Game Controllers as a 32 button device.
+The device utilises the built in Windows human interface device (HID) driver and should appear in the Control Panel under Game Controllers as a 31 button device.
 The controller has:
-<ul><li>8 x two way switches
+<ul><li>8 x two way switches (one button each)
-<li>4 x three way switches
+<li>4 x three way switches (two buttons each)
-<li>5 x rotary encoders with push buttons</ul>
+<li>5 x rotary encoders with push buttons (three buttons each)</ul>

 See the schematics folder for logical and physical circuit diagrams.
 I have included png renderings of these diagrams in case you don't have/want the relevant software to view them.